 One of the problems with Call It What You Want is that it struggled with all the other storylines.
 The only plot that succeeded was Bas and everything else was just not up to par.
-It tried to expose the dodgy behind-the-scenes misconduct in the BL industry, but the scenes didn’t convey its message too clearly.
-It also tried to depict a forbidden romance that supposedly breaks all the rules, but the relationship felt shallow without much chemistry.
+It tried to expose the dodgy behind-the-scenes misconduct in the BL industry, but the scenes didn't convey its message too clearly.
+It also attempted to depict a forbidden romance that supposedly breaks all the rules, but the relationship felt shallow without much chemistry.
 All these plots were underwhelming and failed to capitalize on the drama.

 Another problem is that Call It What You Want lacks polish in various areas.
 Some of the lines sound awkward, almost like they are improvisational.
 The pacing feels off, spending too long on meaningless scenes that could've been edited better.
 The production values are also not the best, especially those driving scenes with the noticeable special effects.
 I couldn't pay attention sometimes because I was too afraid the characters might get into a ~bad CGI~ car accident. 🚘

 Call It What You Want ends just as it starts to get interesting.
-The final episode takes the plot in unchartered territory, plus there’s an exciting spark between Bas and Marco’s characters.
+The final episode takes the plot in unchartered territory, plus there's an exciting spark between Bas and Marco's characters.
 Unfortunately, this storyline feels incomplete and the viewer is left wanting a lot more closure.
-We’ll have to wait until the second season to see how the rest of the story unfolds, and hopefully Bas get a lot more focus.
-I’m very interested in seeing how Season 2 shakes out, with optimism that they can improve on their storytelling and production aspects.
+We'll have to wait until the second season to see how the rest of the story unfolds, and hopefully Bas will get a lot more focus.
+I'm very interested in seeing how Season 2 shakes out, with optimism that they can improve on their storytelling and production aspects.

 Bas should have been the main story in Call It What You Want.
 His plot was building slowly in the background and subtle hints were dropped that something is amiss with his character.
 However, the series took too long to reach the dramatic revelation and didn't allow enough time to explore the consequences afterwards.
 It's so easy to lose interest in the boring trivialness of the first two hours before a gigantic emotional bomb sets off in the final act.